-For carriers using TCR or CRC, the reconciliation usually involves substituting the carrier's actual 2000 capitation rate (or equivalent) for the estimates you used in the proposal.
+For carriers using TCR or CRC, the reconciliation usually involves substituting the carrier's actual 2001 capitation rate (or equivalent) for the estimates you used in the proposal.
 The enrollment mix and all other demographic assumptions remain the same as in the proposal (with some exceptions, as indicated earlier).
-Note that these "actual" rates should be the basis not only for the Federal group's rates, but also for the rates of both SSSGs.
+Note that these "actual" rates should be the basis for the Federal group's rates and for the rates of both SSSGs.

 Community-rated carriers use different methods to develop rates.
 Those using TCR or CRC usually base their rates on a "per member per month" rate (a.k.a. capitation rate) which the carrier then converts to self and family rates by means of "step-up" factors.
-These factors are related to family size and market considerations, and the carrier derives them by well-known, documented procedures.
+These factors are related to family size and market considerations, and the carrier derives them by documented procedures.